-$Our \ current \ employment \ practices \ may \ be \ adversely \ impacted \ under \ the \ labor \ contract \ law \ of \ the \ PRC.$
+Our current employment practices may be adversely impacted under the labor contract law of the PRC.

 The PRC National People's Congress promulgated the labor contract law in 2008, and amended it on December 28, 2012.
-The labor contract law imposes requirements concerning, among others, the execution of written contracts between employeers and employees, the time limits for probationary periods, and the length of fixed-term employment contracts.
+The labor contract law imposes requirements concerning, among others, the execution of written contracts between employees and employees, the time limits for probationary periods, and the length of fixed-term employment contracts.
 Because the PRC governmental authorities have introduced various new labor-related regulations since the effectiveness of the labor contract law, and the interpretation and implementation of these regulations are still evolving, our employment practices could violate the labor contract law and related regulations and could be subject to related penalties, fines or legal fees.
 If we are subject to severe penalties or incur significant legal fees in connection with labor law disputes or investigations, our business, financial condition and results of operations may be adversely affected.
 In addition, a significant number of our employees are dispatched from third-party human resources companies, which are responsible for managing, among others, payrolls, social insurance contributions and local residency permits of these employees.
 According to a new regulation on labor dispatch, which was promulgated in December 2013 to implement the provisions of the labor contract law, a company is permitted to use dispatched employees for only up to 10% of its labor force after February 29, 2016.
-To comply with the labor dispatch regulation, we have reduced the percentage of dispatched employees since December 2013 by using service outsourcing agreements with a service outsourcing firm and relevant employees are deemed as employees of this service outsourcing firm.
-However, since the current labor dispatch regulation does not clearly define the distinction of labor dispatch and service outsourcing, our service outsourcing arrangement may be considered as labor dispatch by the relevant PRC government.
+To comply with the labor dispatch regulation, we have reduced the percentage of dispatched employees since December 2013 by using service outsourcing arrangement.
+Under the service outsourcing arrangement, we have entered into service outsourcing agreements with a service outsourcing firm and relevant employees are deemed as employees of this service outsourcing arrangement may be considered as labor dispatch by the relevant PRC government.